 - 1) All Caretaking / Cleaning Employees have undertaken fire safety training.
 This includes use of bespoke 'Fire Safety in High / Low Rise Flatted Accommodation' Video. - 2) All employees are encouraged to complete 'In the line of fire' training on an annual basis. - Caretaking Teams are not currently trained in the effective use of fire extinguishers.
-Caretaking Teams are not expected to tackle fires in this area. - 4) Employees within the Neighbourhoods Directorate assigned to undertake Fire Safety Inspections have received IFE approved training via West Midlands Fire Service. - 5) Staff undertaking fire risk assessments are qualified to Level 4 Diploma in Fire Risk Assessment. - 6) Fire safety information has been provided as part of tenancy pack.
+Caretaking Teams are not expected to tackle fires in this area. - 4) Staff undertaking fire risk assessments are qualified to Level 4 Diploma in Fire Risk Assessment. - 5) Fire safety information has been provided as part of tenancy pack.
 Information regarding the Stay Put Unless fire evacuation strategy is provided to tenants.